 Prices and refunds comparison

 The features and capabilities of a VPN are very important, but they don’t do you any good if you can’t afford a subscription to the service.
-Knowing that VPN prices fluctuate frequently, we’re going to look at each service’s price and refund policy as they stand at the end of 2023.
+Knowing that VPN prices fluctuate frequently, we’re going to look at each service’s price and refund policy.

 PureVPN pricing – PureVPN offers something we have never seen before: a five-year subscription.
 That’s a 60-month subscription with a monthly price of only $1.33 per month.
 You can see this and their other subscription terms in the following image: